PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 ## Review Configuration

-Confirm the VM-Series and Cloud Routers are connected via BGP peering.
-Then, verify routes are being exchanged over the peering connections.
+Confirm the VM-Series and Cloud Routers are connected BGP peers.
+Then, verify routes exchanged between the peers.

 >[!NOTE]
 > The Terraform plan creates the Cloud Routers for each region within `vpc1`.
 It also bootstraps the VM-Series with a configuration to automatically establish BGP with the cloud routers.